Public law data

 The number of care order applications received per month nationally can be seen in the table below.
 Data broken down by local area (local authority) shows the number of applications and the number of children involved in them per quarter.
 This also shows the annual rate of applications in each local authority proportionate to the population of children in each area.

-You can also download January 2018 care demand statistics, which contains the latest official statistics for care applications.
+You can download September 2019 Official care demand, which contains the latest official statistics for care applications.

 Care applications received

 Apr 806 956 1,225 1,046 1,109 1,094 May 873 924 1,160 1,196 1,302 1,162 Jun 880 1,115 1,284 1,329 *1,076 1,023 Jul 1,022 1,123 1,307 1,246 1,233 1,234 Aug 903 941 1,259 1,242 1,179 1,095 Sep 913 985 1,235 1,107 1,062 1,000 Oct 1,010 1,090 1,155 1,200 1,238 Nov 890 1,036 1,295 1,228 1,201 Dec 932 1,103 1,094 1,022 982 Jan 893 1,045 1,135 1,172 1,059 Feb 967 1,239 1,152 1,193 1,003 Mar 1,070 1,235 1,298 1,240 1,125 Total 11,159 12,792 14,599 14,221 13,569 6,608